 Visiting the Writing Center

-To meet with a Writing Center Fellow, you can make an appointment in advance or stop by during drop-in hours.
+To meet with a Writing Center Fellow, you can make an appointment in advance or use drop-in hours.
 Come with whatever you've got—an assignment, ideas, rough notes, or a partial or full draft.

 When classes are in session, appointments are recommended and available during both daytime and evening hours.
 Conferences are available only by appointment when classes are not in session.